• Skip to main content

 Sealing a handwoven basket

-As I mentioned before, whether or not you decide to stain your basket, it’s a good idea to seal it once the basket is dry.
+As I mentioned before, whether or not you stain your basket, sealing it once the basket is dry is a good idea.

 A polyurethane finishing product will seal the reed from moisture, dirt, and oils.

-If you used a stain with a built-in sealant, your basket is finished.
+Your basket is finished if you use a stain with a built-in sealant.
 Congratulations!

 If not, select a clear, matte sealer to maintain the natural look of the basket.